 Certificate graduates are well positioned to transition their career to computing and earn an advanced academic credential in computing.
-Students who successfully complete the online certificate program (minimum GPA of 3.00) gain priority admission into USF’s MSCS program, with no GRE required, and the Artificial Intelligence graduate certificate.
+Students who successfully complete the online certificate program (minimum GPA of 3.00) gain priority admission into USF’s MSCS program with no GRE required, and the Artificial Intelligence graduate certificate.

 Part of a National Effort

 USF is a member of the MSCS Pathways to Computing Consortium, a national effort with the mission of designing and implementing programs that enable individuals from diverse academic backgrounds to obtain a Master of Science in computing disciplines and to pursue a career in tech.
 Consortium members join efforts in outreach and fund raising, providing scholarship opportunities to eligible students.

 The Pathway to Computing is an online certificate that is open to any graduate from a regionally accredited institution, on any career path with a degree in any major:

 - No prior experience or knowledge of computing required.